1

 Type B - It is obtained from animal skins and bones through an alkaline processing method.

-The gelatin solutions are obtained by the use of blends and the main characteristics for manufacturing the capsules are the bloom strength and viscosity.
+The gelatin solutions are obtained by the use of blends, and the main characteristics for manufacturing the capsules are the bloom strength and viscosity.

-Due to these kinds of acceptance of patients, the manufacturers also preferred to formulate the capsule dosage forms, although the same product has already been formulated in the tablet dosage forms.
+Due to these kinds of acceptance of patients, the manufacturers also preferred to formulate the capsule dosage forms, although the same product has already been formulated in tablet dosage forms.

 Usually, for highly soluble materials like potassium bromide, potassium chloride, or ammonium chloride, capsules are not used for the administration of these materials, because the sudden release of these compounds into the stomach can irritate.